Alberto0235/USB3.2-Hub-4Port/README.md

 > [!NOTE]
 > During continuous operation with multiple downstream devices connected, the TUSB8044A hub controller and the HD3SS3220
 > controller run warm to the touch.
-Adding a small heatsinks or improving airflow is recommended for prolonged high-load operation.
+Adding small heatsinks or improving airflow is recommended for prolonged high-load operation.

 ---